-Should the Exchange designates a different clearing organization other than the current Clearing House for the clearance of Contracts with respect to which there are open positions due to the termination of the agreement between the Exchange and the current Clearing House, each Clearing Firm shall, as of the close of business on the second Business Day prior to the effective date of such designation (notice of such effective date to be provided at least 60 days in advance of the effective date), either become a Clearing Firm of such successor clearing organization, or cause any such open Contracts carried by it either to be transferred to a Clearing Firm of such successor clearing organization or to be liquidated.
+Should the Exchange designates a different clearing organization other than the current Clearing House for the clearance of Contracts with respect to which there are open positions due to the termination of the agreement between the Exchange and the current Clearing House, each Clearing Firm shall, as of the close of business on the second (2nd) Business Day prior to the effective date of such designation (notice of such effective date to be provided at least sixty (60) days in advance of the effective date), either become a Clearing Firm of such successor clearing organization, or cause any such open Contracts carried by it either to be transferred to a Clearing Firm of such successor clearing organization or to be liquidated.

 RULE 906.
-Settlement Prices
+Daily and Final Settlement Prices

-The Exchange will determine the Settlement Price for Contracts.
-For each Contract, the Exchange shall publish a daily settlement price and information regarding volume, open interest and opening and closing ranges.
-Any settlement price shall be determined by the Exchange in accordance with its procedure except where the Clearing House believes that such settlement price does not reasonably reflect the value or price of the Contract, in which case the Clearing House will determine the settlement price in accordance with the Clearing House Rules.
+The Exchange will determine the Daily and Final Settlement Price for Contracts.
+For each Contract, the Exchange shall publish a Deaily Settlement Perice, and on the Contract's expiration, a Final Settlement Price, and information regarding volume, open interest and opening and closing ranges.
+Any settlement value price shall be determined by the Exchange in accordance with its procedure except where the Clearing House believes that such settlement value price does not reasonably reflect the value or price of the Contract, in which case the Clearing House will determine the settlement value price in accordance with the Clearing House Rules.
+All Contracts are cash settled at expiration.